paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Equations for Bayesian updating with the analytic approach using a conjugate Gamma prior are given in {numref}`method_7_5_1` ({numref}`method-table7-2`).
 Without prior information, the results are equivalent to Eq. {eq}`Equation_method_6_13` and Eq. {eq}`Equation_method_6_14` above.
 However, the failure rate is modelled with a Gamma distribution with support for positive values only, which is more consistent that the asymptotic Normal distribution assumption in the Maximum Likelihood method.

-Another well-known approach to quantify the statistical uncertainty associated with data-based failure rate estimates is the use of confidence intervals.
+Another well-known approach to quantify the {term}`statistical uncertainty <Statistical uncertainty>` associated with data-based failure rate estimates is the use of confidence intervals.
 For the Exponential model, a $1 - \alpha$ confidence interval can be derived analytically, leading to the following interval estimate:

 ````{admonition} Equation
 :class: equation